CalSol/braintrain/lab2.md

 **Objective**: When the button is pressed on your BRAIN, have it transmit a message that triggers a blink on the remote master node.

-Start with this code skeleton:
+Start with this code skeleton in your `src/main.cpp`:

 ```c++
 #include "mbed.h"